Our land and people

 Aboriginal land is private property owned under special freehold title.
 It is inalienable – in other words, it cannot be bought, acquired or forfeited.

-The Aboriginal Land Rights (Northern Territory) Act 1976 has enabled Aboriginal people to gain inalienable freehold title to 50 per cent of the Northern Territory and, through the High Court's 2008 Blue Mud Bay decision, almost 90 per cent of the NT coastline.
+The Aboriginal Land Rights (NT) Act 1976 has enabled Aboriginal people to gain inalienable freehold title to 50 per cent of the Northern Territory and, through the High Court's 2008 Blue Mud Bay decision, about 85 per cent of the NT coastline.

 For the most part, Aboriginal landowners with inalienable Aboriginal freehold have the exclusive power to control the direction and pace of development on their lands.
 The public, in the form of Government at various levels, has only limited rights to impose external development or conservation direction or constraints.